pauloeli/ig-new-posts-downloader/README.md

 ## Piece of Advice

-**Piece of Advice:** It's highly recommended not to use your primary Instagram account to log in when running this script.
+It's highly recommended not to use your primary Instagram account to log in when running this script.
 Create a separate Instagram account for this purpose to protect your primary account's credentials and privacy.

 Additionally, please pay attention to any potential security issues related to the `instagrapi` library, and ensure that